GoogleCloudPlatform/dlp-cloud-functions-tutorials/gcs-dlp-classification/src/README.md

-Pre-reqs : See the tutorial that accompnaies this example: https://cloud.google.com/solutions/automating-classification-of-data-uploaded-to-cloud-storage
+Pre-reqs : See the tutorial that accompanies this example: https://cloud.google.com/solutions/automating-classification-of-data-uploaded-to-cloud-storage

 The workflow: